microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-01.md

 ## Success Criteria

-*Success criteria goes here.
-The success criteria should be a list of checks so a student knows they have completed the challenge successfully.
-These should be things that can be demonstrated to a coach.*

 *The success criteria should not be a list of instructions.*

 *Success criteria should always start with language like: "Validate XXX..." or "Verify YYY..." or "Show ZZZ..." or "Demonstrate you understand VVV..."*

-*Sample success criteria for the IoT sample challenge:*

 To complete this challenge successfully, you should be able to:
-- Verify that the IoT device boots properly after its thingamajig is configured.
+- Verify that the ARO cluster has been created using the Azure CLI
-- Verify that the thingamajig can connect to the mothership.
+- Demonstrate that you can login to the ARO Web Console
-- Demonstrate that the thingamajic will not connect to the IoTProxyShip
+- Demonstrate that you can connect to the ARO cluster using the login command found in the ARO Web Console
+- Show that you understand ******

 ## Learning Resources